Rules and Procedures

 Inclement Weather Policy:

 The intent of the TJGT is to play all competitions as scheduled.
 Any decisions regarding weather delays and/or cancellations will be made on-site the day of each event by the TJGT Tournament Staff in conjunction with the Golf Course Superintendent, the golf course Professionals and current weather forecasts.
 No make-ups are available.
-The TJGF is not responsible for the weather and everything possible is done to complete an event, even if we have to reduce the number of holes of a stipulated round.
-There are no refunds for weather related shortened tournaments.
+The TJGT is not responsible for the weather and will do everything possible to complete an event.
+This includes reducing the number of holes of a stipulated round.
+As stated above, There are no refunds for weather related shortened tournaments.

 Playoffs and Order of Finish:

 Awards will be given to players in each division for first place, second and third place finishes.
-In the event of ties, award recipients will be determined according to TGF playoff provisions.
+In the event of ties, award recipients will be determined according to TJGT playoff provisions.

 No Cards, No Shows & Withdrawals:

-Players that fail to show up for an event (No Show) and those that don't turning a scorecard (No card) or those that withdraw after play has begun inconvenience other players and keep other players from participating in some events.
-Players that don't show up for a tournament without notifying TJGT Headquarters (NS), players that play in a tournament and don't turn in a scorecard (NC) and players that withdraw without a valid medical excuse will have a score of 100 used to calculate their scoring averages for that event.
+Players that fail to show up for an event (No Show), those that fail to turn in a scorecard (No card), or those that withdraw after play has begun inconvenience other players and keep other players from participating in events.
+Players that fail to show up for a tournament without notifying TJGT Headquarters (NS), players that play in a tournament and fail to turn in a scorecard (NC, and players that withdraw without a valid medical excuse will have a score of 100 used to calculate their scoring averages for that event.
 The TJGT reserves the right to place offenders at the bottom of priority listings for future tournament entries.
 Extenuating circumstances and unique situations will be evaluated on an individual basis.

 Discontinuance of Play: